opendatahub-io-contrib/ai-on-openshift/docs/odh-rhods/custom-runtime-triton.md

 Each of the activities performed via the user interface will create a Kubernetes Object inside your OpenShift Cluster.

-* The addition of a new runtime adds more content into the ConfigMap called `servingruntimes-config`, stored in the `redhat-ods-applications` namespace.
+* The addition of a new runtime creates a `template` in the `redhat-ods-applications` namespace.
 * Each model server is defined as a `ServingRuntime`
 * Each model is defined as an `InferenceService`
 * Each Data Connection is stored as a `Secret`